eduboard/docs/user-stories.md

 # Course participants
 As a course participant,
 * I must not be able to access ‘internal’ features.
+* I want to have a group management tool that assorts me to a group according to my groupmate preferences but without letting anybody else know these preferences.

 # Others
 * The backend needs to be accessible via an API.